Seared Alaskan Halibut with Spaghetti Arrabiata

 This is not a classic preparation of any Italian dish or for any culture.
 This is just home-cooking, putting some ingredients I like together and enjoying it.
-Not trying to impress anyone except myself.
+Sometimes you have to enjoy simple easy recipes.

 1 28 oz can whole peeled Tomatoes

 1 Red Onion fine diced

 1 lb.
 Pasta

 1. On medium-low heat with a large saucepan, add olive oil, garlic and red pepper flakes.
 Saute until fragrant about 20-30 seconds.
 Add onions and cook until softened about 5 minutes.